nkabbara/nkabbara.github.io/docs/how-are-you.md

 needs and disposition to the world [^1].

-One way to start experimenting with this view is to notice which set of behaviors constantly show themselves in your life and name them.
+One way to start experimenting with this view is to notice which set of behaviors cohesive constantly show themselves in your life and name them.
 For example:

 - Father Self
 - Husband Self
 - Professional Self
 - Business Owner Self
 - Obsessive Self

-_(Maybe follow a pattern of story/explanation below as you go along)_

 Once you've named them, then it becomes easier to notice who's in charge of your world at different times.